LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 }
 ```

-This is alse pretty simple.
+This is also pretty simple.
 The function loops over the transitions of the state and returns the `destination` state of the first transition, which passes the `predicate` test function.
 Notice that if the state has no `transition` which matches the predicate, the function returns `nil` - this is the same as the red dot in our diagrams leaving the FSM and represents a `Fail` case.

 Finally, we just need to determine the status of the FSM at any time.